EskelandLab/ShinyMultiomeUiO/README.md

 ## Downsampled tutorial data
-We utilized a publicly available 10x Genomic Multiome dataset for human PBMCs for analysis using [Signac](https://stuartlab.org/signac/articles/pbmc_multiomic.html) and transcription factor footprinting using [Cicero](https://stuartlab.org/signac/articles/footprint.html).
+We utilized a publicly available 10x Genomic Multiome dataset for human PBMCs for analysis using  and transcription factor footprinting using [Cicero](https://stuartlab.org/signac/articles/footprint.html).
 The analysis performed on a test dataset of PBMC cells using Signac [Signac](https://stuartlab.org/signac/articles/pbmc_multiomic.html) on a test dataset of PBMC cells can be applied to users' datasets.

-We utilized a publicly available 10x Genomic Multiome dataset of human PBMCs for analysis, employing Signac for cell clustering and identification of cell types.
-Additionally, we utilized Cicero for transcription factor footprinting.
-The analysis performed on a test dataset of PBMC cells using Signac can be applied to users' own datasets.

 ## Installation